 Mucopolysaccharidosis is a genetic lysosomal storage disease that can cause various problems including stunted growth and bone deformities.
 There are a few different variants of this disease that have been identified in different breeds.
 For many breeds there are DNA tests available to identify if a breeding dog is carrying the condition.

 Neonatal Encephalopathy (NE) is a brain disease that can occur in Standard Poodle puppies.
 There is a DNA test available to identify whether a breeding dog is carrying this condition.

 Progressive Retinal Atrophy (PRA) in dogs is a type of genetic eye disease causing deterioration of the retina and eventually, blindness.
 There are a variety of sub-types of PRA, which can occur in various breeds.
 There are various DNA tests available to identify whether a breeding dog is carrying this condition.

 Syringomyelia is a painful disease caused by pressure abnormalities when the skull is effectively too small for the brain.
 It is common in some lines of Cavalier King Charles Spaniels.
 It is vital that breeders never breed from a dog who has shown any signs of the disease.
 Ideally, breeding dogs should be MRI scanned to prove they are free from the condition.

 A little about us

-Hi, I'm Nicole from Belloui!
+Hi, We are Nicole and Belle from Belloui!
 We breed a lot of therapy dogs, therefore our temperament testing is critical, this will also mean you will have a dog best suited to your lifestyle, for a long and happy life together.